 Creating a New Legacy for Equity, Inclusion, and the Environment

 At the center of Chris’ involvement in the Advisory Committee is the knowledge that public transit reform is vital in the response to climate change.
 “I understand that transportation is the number one contributor to greenhouse gas emissions at the city level.”

-Chris has remained active in environmental initiatives, working for Green Foothills in 2018-2019 in support of the Protect Coyote Valley campaign and the Leadership Academy program.
-In 2019, he joined both the Green Foothills’ Advisory Board and the Leadership Academy Advisory Committee.
+Chris has remained active in environmental initiatives, working for Green Foothills in 2018-2019 in support of the Protect Coyote Valley campaign and the Leadership Program.
+In 2019, he joined both the Green Foothills’ Advisory Board and the Leadership Program Advisory Committee.

 In addition to these endeavors, Chris is a commissioner for the San Mateo County LGBTQ Commission.
 In this role, he has been advocating for the designation of all-gender restrooms in businesses and local agencies, and for the passage of a resolution requiring service providers throughout the county to gather Sexual Orientation, Gender Identity/Expression (SOGI) Data for residents.
 Chris cites the resolution as one of the legacies he wants to leave behind.
 The lack of county SOGI Data keeps officials and service providers blind to the needs of the LGBTQ+ community.
 “By collecting SOGI data, we can find out how to appropriately and equitably allocate resources to meet the needs of [the community].”

 To this day, Chris works with a wide range of organizations, championing social justice and green policies.
-He credits the Leadership Academy with helping build up his confidence as a leader.
+He credits the Leadership Program with helping build up his confidence as a leader.
 “It equipped me with the tools I needed to become an effective leader.
-Before the Leadership Academy, I was very hesitant to take charge.”
+Before the Leadership Program, I was very hesitant to take charge.”